AI for Pharma

 The standard way Indian pharma companies organise what they sell.
 A therapy area (or 'cluster') contains several divisions; each division sells a portfolio of brands; each brand ships as one or more stock-keeping units (SKUs) by pack size, strength, or formulation.

-In IndiaMost AI roadmaps inside Indian pharma confuse the layers: a model that predicts at the SKU level is useless to a Brand Manager planning quarterly campaigns, and a model that aggregates to division-level is useless to a regulatory team filing variations on a specific SKU.
+In IndiaMost AI roadmaps inside Indian pharma confuse the layers: a model that predicts at the SKU level is useless to a Brand Manager planning quarterly campaigns, and a model that aggregates to division-level is useless to a Territory Manager building next cycle's call plan for a specific brand.
 Naming the layer is the first conversation.

 The reporting pyramid of the in-person sales organisation.
 National Sales Manager at the top; under them, Regional Sales Managers (RSM) covering large multi-state regions; under each RSM, Area Sales Managers (ASM); under each ASM, Territory Managers (TM); under each TM, the Medical Representatives (MR) who actually visit doctors and chemists.